lotusatease/ifosslawbook/README.markdown

 The individual files are named according to the following convention:

 ```
-10 - Intro.markdown
+10-Intro.markdown
-20 - History.markdown
+20-History.markdown
-50 - Belgium.markdown
+50-Belgium.markdown
-50 - China.markdown
+50-China.markdown
-50 - ...
+50-...
-90 - Authors.markdown
+90-Authors.markdown
 ```

-The position of the chapters Intro, History and Authors is predetermined and the country chapters can simply be added as `50 - $country_name.markdown` and they will be generated in the right order without the need to manually keep track of the order in a separate file.
+The position of the chapters Intro, History and Authors is predetermined and the country chapters can simply be added as `50-$country_name.markdown` and they will be generated in the right order without the need to manually keep track of the order in a separate file.
 This also leaves space to introduce new groups of chapters before or after, as well.

 The file `sorting.meta` is therefore no longer needed.

 ## Generating the PDF